ALTIBASE/Documents/Manuals/Altibase_trunk/eng/Admin_1_Eng.md

     This is the SQL statement that causes the trigger to fire when executed.

 -   Trigger condition (WHEN Clause)
-    This is a SQL condition that must be satisfied to fire the trigger.
+    This is the SQL condition that must be satisfied to fire the trigger.

 -   Trigger Action
     This is the body of the stored procedure that the trigger executes when the trigger condition is TRUE.